All Episodes

 It says, now I'm eating, folks.

-I'm standing there eating Doritos, and I get an alert on the watch congratulating me for having reached the goal of burning 500 calories during the day.
+I'm standing there eating Doritos and I get an alert on the watch congratulating me for having reached the goal of burning 500 calories during the day.

-I looked at it, I said, I've got to take a couple of screenshots of this and send them up to Coco at the website so we can post them.
+I said, I've got to take a couple of screenshots of this and send them up to Coco at the website so we can post them.

-It doesn't say what I was doing.
+It doesn't tell you what I was doing.

 I'm just having to admit that to you.